ianepperson/telnetsrvlib/README.rst

 ``authCallback(self, username, password)``
   Reference to authentication function.
-If there is none, no un/pw is requested.
+If this is not defined, no username or password is requested.
 Should raise an exception if authentication fails

   Default: None